Gingrich to reassess bid for Republican nomination

 His withdrawal would clear the way for Romney to claim the unofficial mantle of the Republican nominee in November's election, putting to rest a bitter primary campaign.

-Tuesday's primaries in Connecticut, Delaware, New York, Pennsylvania, and Rhode Island were the first since the departure of former U.S. Senator Rick Santorum, who was running second to Romney in the state-by-state nomination battle.
+The primaries in Connecticut, Delaware, New York, Pennsylvania, and Rhode Island are the first since the departure of former U.S. Senator Rick Santorum, who was running second to Romney in the state-by-state nomination battle.

-The weak showing for Gingrich, a former speaker of the U.S. House of Representatives, was another blow to the candidate who fell behind Santorum as both vied to be the conservative alternative to Romney.
+A weak showing for Gingrich, a former speaker of the U.S. House of Representatives, would be another blow to the candidate who fell behind Santorum as both vied to be the conservative alternative to Romney.

 THINKING ABOUT STAYING IN RACE?